KasperKnop/XRD/03 VR Development/README.md

 ## 1. Set Up Your Development Environment

-### Unity Setup

-Install Unity 2022.3 LTS with Android Build support enabled (this is currently the only version, that has access to the new 6.0.2 VR template)

 ### Project Setup

 1. Start a new Unity Project using the **VR** core template.